Table of Contents

 You need to view the requirement structure correctly and plan your undergrad study as a complete strategy from the start.
 You may have to do a lot of speculation, but even when deciding your first-year courses, you should have asked yourself what you want to do after CMU and what you plan to take in your senior year.

 The same ECE degree requirements produce students of all kinds with different expertise and proficiency.
-Your future course is set by the expertise and proficiency you gain.
+Your path in a future technical career is determined by the expertise and proficiency you gain.
 The diploma is a glorified receipt.

 Don’t Overload!!

 Without any AP credits, you should not have to take more than 4 courses per semester for 8 semesters.
-Most of you have AP units, so this means you could actually take less, or take 4 courses per semester that included other more “well-rounded“ courses beyond the 379 needed to graduate.
+Most of you have AP units, so this means you could actually take less than 4 courses some terms.
+Or you could take 4 courses per semester that included other more “well-rounded“ courses beyond the 379 needed to graduate.

 Form vs Function

-Taking many courses (form) is not the same as able to learn from those courses (function).
-Even getting all A's isn't a guarantee of learning quality.
+Taking many courses (form) is not the same as being able to learn from those courses (function).
+Even getting all A's is not a guarantee of learning quality.

-Overloading shouldn't be your modis operandi, but, in a critical juncture, it is okay to push the limit, as long as the function is achieved not just form.
+Overloading shouldn't be your modis operandi, but, at a critical juncture, it is okay to push the limit, as long as the function is achieved not just form.
 This is the judgement call.

 What courses to take (last updated 4/23/2019)